zio/zio/docs/guides/migrate/migration-guide.md

 In ZIO 2.x, the whole `Platform` was deleted and instead, we have several out-of-the-box layers for runtime customization, defined in the companion object of the `Runtime` trait.
 Here are some of them:
 - `Runtime.addLogger` to add a logger
 - `Runtime.setExecutor` to provide a custom `Executor`
-- `Runtime.logRuntime` to log runtime information
+- `Runtime.enableOpLog` to log runtime information
-- `Runtime.trackRuntimeMetrics` to track runtime metrics
+- `Runtime.enableRuntimeMetrics` to track runtime metrics
 - etc.

 Let's see how a previous example can be rewritten in ZIO 2.x: